Warp Drives and Closed Timelike Curves: The weak energy condition with a non-unit lapse

-Although this seems disappointing in terms of the search for a positive energy warp drive, this could actually be good news.
-It tells us that the negative energy is nothing but a symptom of the choice of metric, and does \emph{not} have anything to do with superluminal travel.
+Although this seems disappointing in terms of the search for a positive-energy warp drive, this could actually be good news.
+It tells us that the negative energy is nothing but a symptom of the choice of metric, and does \emph{not} have anything to do with \emph{superluminal travel}.
 Therefore the WEC violations associated with known warp drives do not, by themselves, give us any reason to believe that superluminal travel always requires negative energy.

-An often-cited study \cite{Olum_1998} claims to prove that superluminal travel always involves WEC violation.
-However, we argue that it does not actually prove this.
-The argument in \cite{Olum_1998} proposes a definition of superluminal travel based on the idea that a superluminal path should be in some sense ``faster'' than all neighbouring paths.
+An often-cited study \cite{Olum_1998} claims to prove that superluminal travel always leads to WEC violation.
+However, this is done using a definition of superluminal travel based on the idea that a superluminal path should be in some sense `faster' than all neighbouring paths.
 It also relies on the so-called generic condition, which essentially means the curvature does not vanish entirely along any causal geodesic.\footnote{The generic condition states that along any null geodesic with tangent vector $\xi^{\mu}$ there is at least one point where

 and along any timelike geodesic with tangent vector $t^{\mu}$ there is a point where

 }